 Private health insurance providers also rebates depending on type of cover.
 Any cover which includes psychology or occupational therapy will attract a rebate for our associated services.
 Please contact your provider for details.
 However, please note private health rebates cannot be used in conjunction with Medicare rebates for the same session (i.e. one or the other may be used).

-Telehealth appointments are available, however, Medicare nor private health insurers do not provide rebates for these services for those living in populated areas. (*Note: during COVID-19 Telehealth has been extended to all until end of August 2020.)
-The Medicare system will now provide rebates for a number of consultations for those residing in an area classed as rural and remote.
-Other clients are welcome to consult via our online platform with the understanding that no rebates will be applicable.
+Telehealth appointments are available, the Medicare system will now provide rebates for a number of consultations for those residing in metropolitan areas was well as an area classed as rural and remote.
 We do note our clinicians do not recommend Telehealth appointments for those under 15 years, however, parenting support can be delivered this way.
 Please contact us if you wish to discuss this further.
 Those living in rural and remote locations click here for information on Telehealth services.

-Dr Nicole Williams, & Dr Katherine Reynolds provide Non-directive Pregnancy Counselling with Medicare rebates.
+Dr Nicole Williams, Dr Katherine Reynolds and Dr Kim Tomlian provide Non-directive Pregnancy Counselling with Medicare rebates.
 These rebates are available with a referral from a doctor (including obstetricians) for individuals who have been pregnant in the past 12 months.
 Three sessions with these rebates are available without a Mental Health Care Plan.
 (Please note, however, the rebates are lower than with Mental Health Care Plans.
 Please click here for more details or contact reception.)

 Our costs remain significantly lower than that recommended by the Australian Psychological Society.
 For more information contact email@example.com or 7228 5363.